 IndieCork is Ireland's premiere festival of independent film and the largest festival for short film in Ireland.
 We showcase features and documentaries also.
-We welcome all forms of film: narrative, documentary, experimental, genre films, new media, poetry film, dance film and smartphone films.
+We welcome all forms of film: narrative, documentary, experimental, genre films, new media, poetry and dance films.

-The Irish Times has cited IndieCork as "cultural event of the week", "a renegade swaggering through the mainstream... there is nothing quite like this festival".
+The Irish Times has cited IndieCork as "a renegade swaggering through the mainstream... there is nothing quite like this festival".
 Thank you Irish Times! :)

 For those who attend our festival IndieCork offers a rich and rewarding experience, with engaged and supportive audiences and a lively social programme.

 IndieCork is organised by a team with over 30 years experience in film programming and exhibition.
 We are Ireland's only festival in shared ownership.
 We’re a Co-operative and our Members own the company.
 Membership is open to all.

 (For full details please read our guidelines)